SumiSastri/dev-blogs/docs/Java/part_1_java-encapsulation.md

 - args length are the same but types are different
 - args are different lengths

+Invalid overloading

+- args the same length and type - will not compile, error will be thrown

 ## What is encapsulation information hiding and data integrity

 - The logic/ attributes and methods (data and behaviours) is self contained and controlled by the class